wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-manager/linux/debian/wazuh_server_packages_deb.rst

 Installing Filebeat
 -------------------

 Filebeat is the tool on the Wazuh server that securely forwards alerts and archived events to Elasticsearch.

-The DEB package is suitable for Debian, Ubuntu, and other Debian-based systems.
+To install it:

-1. Install the Elastic repository and its GPG key:
+1. Add the Elastic repository and its GPG key:

   .. code-block:: console